 Team folders are first shared with Dropbox groups, which include members who perform similar functions (e.g. a finance group).
 Then, the admin who created the team folder sets the correct access level (view or edit) for each group.

-Any subfolders created in a team folder will automatically be shared with these groups.
-Subfolders can also be shared with individual team members and people outside the team.
+Subfolders created in a team folder can also be shared with individual team members and people outside the team.
 As with groups, the admin can set view or edit permissions of individual members in subfolders.

 tab, your team has the new team folder structure.
 You can manage this team space in the